PetarSimonovic/archipelago/README.md

 Archipelago is a landscape generator written in javascript using three.js.

-It randomly creates islands.

-Use the arrow keys to move left, right, up and down.
+Use the arrow keys to move the camera left, right, up and down.

 Zoom in with W, zoom out with S. Rotate the camera with A and D.

+## Credits

+Design and code: Petar Simonovic

+Font: Squada One designed by Joe Prince